 At this point everyone other than the governors and Clerk should withdraw from the meeting, to allow the governors to discuss the case/s under consideration and form a judgement.
+In reaching a decision on whether or not a pupil should be reinstated, the governing board should consider whether the decision to exclude the pupil was lawful, reasonable and procedurally fair, taking into account the headteacher's legal duties and any evidence that was presented to the governing board in relation to the decision to exclude.

-In the case of a short fixed-term exclusion of 5 days or fewer, if the panel do not uphold the Head Teacher's decision they cannot direct reinstatement this is not within their power but a note should be placed on the child's file.
+In the case of a short fixed-term exclusion of 5 days or fewer, if the panel do not uphold the Head Teacher's decision, they cannot direct reinstatement.
+This is not within their power, but a note should be placed on the child's file.

-When reviewing other exclusions of more than 5 days when reinstatement is not practical because for example the pupil has returned to school following the end of a fixed term exclusion or the parents make it clear they do not wish their child reinstated, the governing body must, in any event, consider whether the Head Teacher's decision to exclude the child was justified based on the evidence.
+When reviewing other exclusions of more than 5 days when reinstatement is not practical because for example the pupil has returned to school following the end of a suspension or the parents make it clear they do not wish their child reinstated, the governing body must, in any event, consider whether the pupil should be officially reinstated.
+If it decides against reinstatement of a pupil who has been permanently excluded, the parents can request an independent review